djedou/Djed/README.md

 # djed
-Reactrs is React in Rust and WebAssembly
+Djed is React in Rust and WebAssembly